nline/nline-plotlyjs-panel/README.md

 # Plotly Panel

 > ⚠️ If you are on Grafana 10, the syntax to access the fields from the `data` variable is different!
 Use `data.series[0].fields[0].values` without the `buffer` property as it doesn't exist anymore.
+Before 10, there are stored with the `.buffer` property.

 Render charts with [Plotly.js](https://plotly.com/javascript/).

-- Export plot as an image (with resolution tuning)
+- Export plot as an image (with specified resolution)
 - YAML/JSON support
-- Timezone adjustment
+- Automatic/manual timezone adjustment
 - Apply `Data` configs across traces
 - Expandable code editors
 - Grafana variable substitution